Friday, 11 April 2025

 Principal Beliefs and Values

-TA beliefs and values are summarised under the title 'Philosophical Assumptions of Transactional Analysis'.
+TA beliefs and values are summarised under the title 'Philosophical Assumptions of TA'.

 1. People have capacity to be OK and interact with others OK-OK.
-What this means is that people have an inborn capacity to enjoy value, worth, esteem and dignity as persons.
+What this means is that people have an inborn capacity to possess and enjoy value, worth, dignity, esteem and respect as persons.
 There may be moments when they experience their lack or absence.
-However, the phase is temporary and can be recovered.
+However, the phase is temporary.
+The capacities can be recovered.

 2. People can think.
-The capacity to think and make sane choices is also an inborn endowment.
+The capacity to think, and make sane choices is an inborn endowment.
 The loss of this capacity shows up when we are confused, indecisive, face dilemmas, feel challenged, are at loss for words to express ourselves, or feel incapable to respond appropriately.
-This capacity is activated by consistent use.
+This capacity is activated and enhanced through self-empowerment using TA.

 3. Life is decisional.
-We faced challenging situations and experienced being cornered in our early life and teenage years.
-We made decisions and adapted to protect our survival.
+We face challenging situations and experience being cornered, in our early life and teenage years.
+We made decisions, and adapted to protect our survival.
 These decisions structured our adult life.
-TA asserts that we can visit our past and make new decisions so that we can improve upon the quality of our life and safely walk out of threatening or failure causing situations.
+TA asserts that we can visit our past, make new decisions, improve the quality of our life, and safely walk out of threatening or challenging situations.

 Auxiliary Beliefs and Values

 1. Do no harm.
-This dictum is applicable to clinical, professional and individual practice.
+This slogan is applicable in clinical, professional and individual practice, as well as in lives of those who are using TA to achieve change and development.

 3. Therapist treats, God cures.
-TA therapists, clinicians and practitioners enable their clients to make new choices in service of personal growth and personal change.
+TA practitioners implement facilitation enabling their clients make new choices in service of personal growth and personal change.

 TA concepts and ideas

 TA theory is largely free of jargon.
-It uses terms that convey their dictionary meaning.
-Six words / terms carry technical meaning and require to be defined.
-They are explained here.
+It generally uses terms that convey their dictionary meaning.
+Six words / terms carry technical meaning, and require to be defined.
+They are explained here:

 2. Stroke: Stroke is a unit of recognition.
-Stroke represents human need for touch.
-This need for touch may be in the form if physical touch or its symbolic forms of looking, listening, paying attention, acknowledging and such like other.
+Stroke represents the basic human need for touch.
+This may be in the form of physical touch or its symbolic forms of looking, listening, paying attention and acknowledging.

-3. Transaction: Transaction is a unit of social intercourse.
+3. Transaction: Transactions are units of social intercourse.
 A transactional stimulus and transactional response together constitute a transaction.
-Transactions not only communicate information, views and ideas, they are also carriers of strokes.
+Transactions not only communicate information, views and ideas, they are carriers of strokes as well.
+Transactions are vectors and occur between pairs of ego states.

 4. Game: Game is one of many ways of structuring time.
 They are sets of interactions that have gone awry.
-A lull in interaction takes place.
+A lull in interaction follows.
 This lull in communication surprises both parties.
-Games are unhealthy ways of generating hyped over charge of feelings which are called payoffs.
-They help in stoking the fire of a variety of emotions some of which are: anger, sadness, disgust, embarrassment, guilt, pain, hurt, insult, anxiety and distress.
-By definition a game is a series of complementary ulterior transactions, with switch and a cross-up ending in generation of intense emotions called payoffs.
+Games are unhealthy ways of generating 'hyped over charge of feelings', called payoffs.
+They help in stoking the fire of emotions like anger, sadness, disgust, embarrassment, hurt, pain, injury, insult, anxiety, distress, guilt and shame.
+A game by definition is a series of complementary ulterior transactions, with a switch and a cross-up, ending in generation of emotional upsurges called payoffs.

 5. Racket: Rackets are patterns of thinking, feeling, activity, behaviour and transacting that are: inauthentic, repetitive, maladaptive, manipulative used unawarely for attention seeking and for generating a harvest of unhealthy feelings.

-6. Script: Script is short for Life Scripts.
-Script is a life plan which directs a person's behaviour in the most significant aspects of his or her life.
-Script is generated by childhood decisions made under parental influence.
+6. Script: Script is short for Life Script.
+Script is a life plan.
+It directs the person's behaviour in the most significant aspects of his or her life, in service of achieving the person's destiny goal.
+Script is generated by childhood decisions, made under parental influence.

 TA Books

-Transactional Analysis in Psychotherapy and Games People Play by Eric Berne; Scripts People Live by Claude Steiner; and TA Today by Ian Stewart and Vann Joines are some books recommended for beginners.
+The books recommended for beginners are Transactional Analysis in Psychotherapy and Games People Play by Eric Berne; Scripts People Live by Claude Steiner; and TA Today by Ian Stewart and Vann Joines.

 ~~~~~